 Recently it came to my attention that a new exploit for Wii has been released called "LetterBomb", by Team Twiizers, who apparently based their work on a similar exploit made by GiantPune.
 LetterBomb is vastly like BannerBomb - It allows the user to run homebrew without the need for any games, just your SD card!
 So that naturally means, that custom tracks can be launched on 4.3 without any special games or anything like that :)

-First off, you should look in my custom tracks thread: f72/
+First off, you should look at this install guide:

 To make it all work, just do exactly as I do in this video :)